andrewgremlich/simple-timesheet/README.md

 A simple timesheet that integrates with Stripe in order to send invoices.

+## BUGS

+- Generate new timesheet doesn't update the homescreen.

 ## Setup

 Create a `.env` file with the following variables.
 You will need to setup a Stripe Account and file the secret key in the developer dashboard.